-How to Participate in Experimental Drug Trials
+How to Participate in Clinical Drug Testing

 Thomson CenterWatch Clinical Trials Listing Service is an incredible resource for anything to do with new drug development.
-Users can subscribe for free for email notification of new clinical trials.
+Users can subscribe to free email notification of new clinical trials.

-Register for free with Clinical Connection and have drug trial information sent to your email.
+Register for free with Clinical Connection and have clinical trial information sent to your email.
 Clinical investigators can use the service to recruit subjects who match study criteria.
 The site also sponsors a message board for members to share information on clinical trials or discuss other health topics.

 Medical News Today